yjacquin/fast-mcp/docs/tools.md

   annotations(
     title: 'Web Search',           # Human-readable title for the tool
-    readOnlyHint: true,           # Indicates the tool doesn't modify its environment
+    read_only_hint: true,          # Indicates the tool doesn't modify its environment
-    openWorldHint: true           # The tool interacts with external entities )
+    open_world_hint: true          # The tool interacts with external entities )

   arguments do